 - Note: CMI cannot accept driver’s licenses as proof of identity/citizenship, so please do not provide one.

+There are no face to face or online interviews used in the application process.
 Please see the How to Apply page for detailed instructions on navigating Cairnmillar’s online Application Portal.

 - Academic record

-- Academic and professional referees’ reports
+- Academic and professional referee reports

 Graduate Learning Outcomes